MicrosoftDocs/architecture-center/docs/example-scenario/ai/intelligent-apps-image-processing-content.md

 ## Potential use cases

+This solution is ideal for the retail, game, finance, and insurance industries.
 Other relevant use cases include:

-- **Classifying images on a fashion website** Image classification can be used by sellers while uploading pictures of      products on the platform for sale and automate the consequent manual tagging involved.
-Moreover, the customers can search through the visual impression of the products.
+- **Classifying images on a fashion website.** Image classification can be used by sellers while uploading pictures of products on the platform for sale.
+They can then automate the consequent manual tagging involved.
+The customers can also search through the visual impression of the products.

-- **Classifying telemetry data from screenshots of games** The classification of video games from screenshots is evolving into a relevant problem in social media coupled with computer vision.
-For example, when Twitch streamers play different games in succession, they may skip manually updating their stream information.
-Failure to update stream information could result in the misclassification of streams in user searches and may lead to the loss of potential viewership for both the content creators and the streaming platforms.
+- **Classifying telemetry data from screenshots of games.** The classification of video games from screenshots is evolving into a relevant problem in social media, coupled with computer vision.
+For example, when Twitch streamers play different games in succession, they might skip manually updating their stream information.
+Failure to update stream information could result in the misclassification of streams in user searches and might lead to the loss of potential viewership for both the content creators and the streaming platforms.
 While introducing novel games, a custom model route could be helpful to introduce the capability to detect novel images from those games.

-- **Classifying images for insurance claims** Image classification can help to reduce the time and cost the claims processing and underwriting.
-It could help analyze the natural disaster damage, vehicle damage assessment, and identify residential/ commercial properties.
+- **Classifying images for insurance claims.** Image classification can help reduce the time and cost of the claims processing and underwriting.
+It could help analyze the natural-disaster damage, vehicle-damage assessment, and identify residential and commercial properties.

 ## Architecture